Austin-Spitz/To-Do-V2/README.md

 - Sign up / Log in using authentication.
 - Create tasks and set prioritization levels.
-- View, update, and delete tasks.
+- Create, view, & delete tasks.
 - All data is stored securely using MongoDB.

 ## Features

 - User Authentication: Users can securely log in and manage their tasks.
-- Task Prioritization: Set and update priority levels for each task.
+- Task Prioritization: Set priority levels for each task.
-- CRUD Operations: Full Create, Read, Update, and Delete functionality for tasks.
+- CRUD Operations: Full Create, Read, and Delete functionality for tasks.

+## Future Features:

+- Update task feature

 ## Tech Stack